-Callaway Golf Co (NYSE:ELY) shares were falling more than 5 percent Thursday despite the golf equipment maker's fourth-quarter earnings and sales beat the previous day.
+Callaway Golf Co ELY shares were falling more than 5 percent Thursday despite the golf equipment maker's fourth-quarter earnings and sales beat the previous day.

 The company reported weak first-quarter and FY19 earnings guidance, likely sending shares lower.